SAP-archive/cloud-sample-spaceflight/spaceModel.md

 ### Entity `AstronomicalBodies`

-Any planet or moon that could act as a travel destination.
+Any astronomical body such as a planet or a moon that could act as a travel destination.

 #### Definition